koffeinfrei/should-i-watch-this/README.md

 ## About

-It uses the [OMDb API](http://www.omdbapi.com) to get basic information about the movie.
+The web application is based on data from [wikidata](https://www.wikidata.org).
-The web application uses data from [wikidata](https://www.wikidata.org) for the search suggestions.
+The CLI uses the [OMDb API](http://www.omdbapi.com) to get basic information about the movie.
+This is considered legacy at this point, and I'll maybe rewrite this to use wikidata as well.

 The ratings are fetched from the following sources: